vryy/4C/.gitlab/merge_request_templates/MERGE_REQUEST_TEMPLATE.md

 ## Checklist
 <!---
 Go over all the following points, and put an `x` in all the boxes that apply.
-If you are unsure about any of these, please ask; your fellow developers are here to help.
+If you are unsure about any of these, please ask; we are here to help.
 -->
-- [ ] My commit messages mention the appropriate GitHub issue numbers.
+- [ ] My commit messages mention the appropriate GitLab issue numbers.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
 - [ ] I have read the [code contribution guidelines](../blob/master/CONTRIBUTING.md) for this project.